slowernews/wisdom-tldr/chapters/chapter_3_action.md

 The 80/20 Principle states that 80% of the output or results will come from 20% of the input or action.

-“Growth for growth’s sake is the ideology of the cancer cell.” -- Edward Abbey
+> *'Growth for growth’s sake is the ideology of the cancer cell.' -- Edward Abbey*

 Enough is the opposite of hunger.
 The counter to paranoia.
 The antidote to anxiety.